za3k/code-spellbook/README.md

 ### Contributing

 If you want to add a new program, feel free.

 Modifications to existing programs are accepted when they improve readability without increasing page count, or if they reduce page count.

+Please mention what license you are releasing your new program under.
+Modifications should always be under the same license as the main program.